Buswell & Nyberg: Pop-up Lockdown Orchestra 2020

 In December 2020, Buswell and Nyberg created a pop-up orchestra of 27 musicians and created a zoom meeting music video.
 The orchestra was named the Pop-up Lockdown Orchestra, due to the current lockdown positions of COVID-19.
 They performed a cover of The Pretenders' Christmas hit "2000 Miles".

 10 Day Orchestra Challenge 2022 (Europe Edition)

 In September 2021, Buswell and Nyberg announced they will be attempting a 10-day tour across Europe, created a pop-up orchestra in 10 different cities, with the aim of completing the target of 200 total musicians, 50 more than they failed to achieve in 2016.
 They have since announced this has been postponed until May 2023.
 Dates and cities have yet to be announced.

 Buswell & Nyberg vs Xtra Mile Recordings 2022

 In March 2022, Buswell and Nyberg created a pop-up orchestra of over 50 musicians to perform a one-off concert with artists on Xtra Mile Recordings, including Frank Turner, Mull Historical Society, Johnny Lloyd, PET NEEDS, Guise, BERRIES & Deux Furieuses.

+BANDOC 2024

+On 12 May 2024, Buswell and Nyberg will attempt to create a pop-up orchestra of over 20 musicians to perform a one-off concert at Cpunt in Hoofddorp, Netherlands with a variety of special UK and Dutch artists.
+They have titled this challenge BANDOC (Buswell and Nyberg's Dutch Orchestra Challenge) and have given themselves 3 months to form the orchestra, find the guests, write and arrange the music and perform the concert.
+Their progress is being tracked via their podcast on Riverside.fm. special guests for the show include PET NEEDS, Loupe, Non Canon, George & The Rams, Limandi, Lydia Lyon, MØDi, Chris Richter and Pampel.